summitllc/DataJam2023/README.md

 # Mental Health in DC - Maryland - Virgina (MIND)
-*I think it's always nice to have a gif or image here of the app.
-Then the link to app below.* <br>

 [Link to Mental Health in DC - Maryland - Virgina (MIND)](https://mind.summitllc.us/)
 ## Description